Application for, or modification of, a business permit

 • you will receive your business permit directly in your business eSpace on MyGuichet.lu.

-The holder of a business permit must notify certain changes (for example: change of the managing director's usual place of residence, change of place of business, etc.) to the General Directorate for SME, Craft and Retail (see 'Mandatory notifications' below).
+The holder of a business permit must notify certain changes (for example: change of the managing director's usual place of residence, change of place of business, etc.) to the competent General Directorate (see 'Mandatory notifications' below).

 You can find the number of a company's business permit or check whether the company has a business permit by using the 'Search business permits' tool available on our website.